Analysis | Mitch McConnell’s forceful rejection of Trump’s election ‘conspiracy theories’

 Self-government, my colleagues, requires a shared commitment to the truth.
 And a shared respect for the ground rules of our system.
 We cannot keep drifting apart into two separate tribes with a separate set of facts and separate realities with nothing in common except our hostility towards each other and mistrust for the few national institutions that we all still share.

 Every time — every time in the last 30 years that Democrats have lost a presidential race, they’ve tried to challenge just like this.
 After 2000, after 2004, after 2016.
-After 2004 a senator joined and forced the same debate, and believe it or not Democrats like Harry Reid, Dick Durbin and Hillary Clinton praised them and applauded the stunt.
+After 2004, a senator joined and forced the same debate, and believe it or not, Democrats like Harry Reid, Dick Durbin and Hillary Clinton praised them and applauded the stunt.
 Republicans condemned those baseless efforts back then, and we just spent four years condemning Democrats’ shameful attempts of the validity of President Trump’s own election.
 So, look, there can be no double standard.

 The media that is outraged today spent four years aiding and abetting Democrats’ attacks on our institutions after they lost.
 But we must not imitate and escalate what we repudiate.
 Our duty is to govern for the public good.
 The United States Senate has a higher calling than an endless spiral of partisan vengeance.
-Congress will either override the voters, overrule the voters, the states and the courts for the first time ever or honor the peoples’ decision.
+Congress will either override the voters, overrule the voters, the states and the courts for the first time ever, or honor the people’s decision.
 We’ll either guarantee Democrats’ delegitimizing efforts after 2016 become a permanent new routine for both sides or declare that our nation deserves a lot better than this.
-We’ll either hasten down a poisonous path where only the winners of an election actually accept the results or show we can still muster the patriotic courage that our forebearers showed not only in victory but in defeat.
+We’ll either hasten down a poisonous path where only the winners of an election actually accept the results or show we can still muster the patriotic courage that our forebears showed not only in victory but in defeat.

 The framers built the Senate to stop short-term passions from boiling over and melting the foundations of our republic.

 So I believe protecting our constitutional order requires respecting the limits of our own power.
 It would be unfair and wrong to disenfranchise American voters and overrule the courts and the states on this extraordinarily thin basis.
 And I will not pretend such a vote would be a harmless protest gesture while relying on others to do the right thing.
-I will vote to respect the peoples’ decision and defend our system of government as we know it.
+I will vote to respect the people’s decision and defend our system of government as we know it.